andresrodriguez55/andresrodriguez55.github.io/README.md

 I have also put the statistics in the admin section before starting the session, I do this with the purpose of exposing them a little outwards.

 ![](https://drive.google.com/uc?id=1qheFvHKWyTJVwxfHIwLBZDVn-bvyvse3)

-Finally I would like to highlight that **always before making a POST request the admin user data will be reviewed, this I do with all the purpose of being safe**.

 ## React Implementation in The Client Side